pskggc/Group-20-Software-Engineering/developer-instructions.md

 # Deep Learning Web Application - Instruction
 By: Patrick Kunza, Ausint Ibeh, Jay Whang

+On behalf of my team and I we have created a image classifier application that was created for the sole puropse of image management.
+Please follow the instructions below to setup and utilize our image classifier.

 ## New User Steps
    1. Go to this site: http://ec2-52-14-244-154.us-east-2.compute.amazonaws.com/RJI%20Project/